andreihushcha/kitten_audio_classification/README.md

 </div>

 Each condition can be described as below:
-- `food` showed fluctuating intensity and low-frequency dominance
+- `Food` showed fluctuating intensity and low-frequency dominance
-- `attention` was marked by consistent high-frequency sounds
+- `Attention` was marked by consistent high-frequency sounds
-- `thrill` exhibited complex, variable sounds across a wide frequency range
+- `Thrill` exhibited complex, variable sounds across a wide frequency range
-- `human` demonstrated stable, monotone audio with a focus on lower frequencies
+- `Human` demonstrated stable, monotone audio with a focus on lower frequencies

 ## Dataset Processing
-The processed audio files converting them into spectrograms.
+The processed audio files were converted into spectrograms.
 The following features were extracted:
 - Chroma Frequencies
 - Spectral Centroid